ANNUAL REPORT 2025

 Breeds

-As in previous years, the majority (90%) of guinea pigs for rehoming were short-haired, the remaining 10% being either long-haired or semi-long-haired.
-This may reflect the preference of owners not wanting to take on a long-haired pet that is perceived (rightly) to be more challenging to keep clean and healthy, and undoubtedly also influences the decision of an owner to put their pet up for adoption.
+As in previous years, the majority (87%) of guinea pigs rehomed were short-haired, with the remaining 13% being either long-haired or semi-long-haired.
+This may reflect owners’ preference for avoiding a long-haired pet that is perceived (rightly) to be more challenging to keep clean and healthy, and undoubtedly also influences an owner’s decision to put their pet up for adoption.

 Age